Did My $50,000 Starbucks Habit Ruin My Retirement Plan?

 That morning ritual quickly turned into morning plus afternoon nap/Starbucks runs, and before I knew it, I had two kids in high school and was still going to Starbucks twice a day.

-But then it wasn’t.
+Then it wasn’t.

-One day, I had had enough.
+One day, I'd had enough.
 The order was wrong, and I waited too long to have it corrected.
 I was left frustrated and angry, and couldn’t understand why.
 I had been going to the same Starbucks for 16 years, and no matter how they treated me, how many times they got it wrong, I kept coming back.
 I was mad, hurt, and so done.
-So I did what any respectable woman scorned does: I broke up with Starbucks and never looked back.

-All this drama got me thinking about the tons of money I’ve spent over the years at Starbucks and if it would have been better to have invested that money in a tax-advantaged retirement account, such as a 401(k), where it could have grown and compounded.
+All this drama got me thinking about the tons of money I’ve spent through the years at Starbucks and if it would have been better to have invested that money in a tax-advantaged retirement account, such as a 401(k), where it could have grown and compounded.

 How much did my Starbucks habit really cost?

-Before we break down my Starbucks spending in this judgment-free zone, full disclosure: this is a conservative number.
+Before we break down my Starbucks spending in this judgment-free zone, full disclosure: This is a conservative number.

 My drink: Trenta Black Iced Tea, no Lemonade (they always got that wrong), two Equals.